agama-project/agama-project.github.io/docs/user/guides/self-update.md

 - The boot loader on the medium, the used Linux kernel and the initramfs image.
 - The self-update process itself.
-- The included packages on the Full installation medium (to install updated packages register your system)
+- The included packages on the Full installation medium (to install updated. packages register your system)

 ## Disabling